 After twenty years of developing software, I returned to school to pursue a Master of Science in Computer Science.
 I'm currently a graduate student at the University of Toronto in the Department of Computer Science.
 My first year and a half of research was with Graeme Hirst in the area of Computational Linguistics.
 I then spent two years, doing research for Bell University Labs in the area of Requirements Engineering, under the supervision of Steve Easterbrook.
-I am now back in Computational Linguistics, writing up the results of my original research — the automatic identification of idioms within text — for my thesis.
-Both Suzanne Stevenson and Graeme Hirst are guiding my efforts.
+I returned to Computational Linguistics, writing up the results of my original research — the automatic identification of idioms within text — for my thesis.
+Both Suzanne Stevenson and Graeme Hirst were my supervisors for this effort.

-Throughout my studies, I have been working part-time either as a teaching assistant (TA) or a lecturer.
+Throughout my studies, I worked part-time either as a teaching assistant (TA) or a lecturer.
 In addition to routine TA jobs, I have worked as head-TA, and automarker TA — creating and running test programs (for Java & C++) to facilitate assignment marking.
-I've been teaching at U of T for the past three years.
+I've taught at U of T for over three years.
 Teaching takes up more time than I expected it would — but it can be very rewarding.

 Contact